ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Policy-based VPN gateways
 - Route-based VPNs

+#### Azure virtual network gateway
+a VPN device in the Azure virtual network that is used to set up a site-to-site VPN connection between the Azure virtual network and the local network, or a VNet-to-VNet VPN connection.

 #### Policy-based VPN gateways

 specify statically the IP address of packets that should be encrypted through each tunnel, and